Swan Christian College offers a variety of creative subjects and extracurricular opportunities in the Arts.

 In Years 9 and 10, students are encouraged to further develop their skills in drama and try out new techniques in a variety of presentational styles.
 Students participate in showcases during the year, and the Year 10 course culminates in a student devised play for performance, allowing exploration in writing, improvisation, teamwork, organisation, as well as the design aspects of set, costumes, sound and lighting.

-In Years 11 and 12, the Drama course has two levels: ATAR and General.
-The courses are dictated by the authority, details of which can be found at https://senior-secondary.scsa.wa.edu.au/syllabus-and-support-materials/arts/drama
+In Years 11 and 12, Drama is offered at a General level.
+The course is dictated by the authority, details of which can be found at https://senior-secondary.scsa.wa.edu.au/syllabus-and-support-materials/arts/drama

 The courses cover many aspects of theatre production, including performance, styles, design, and management in the context of both Australian and World theatre scripts.